benmiller314/cdm2021spring/plans/lesson-15.md

 </ol>

+<div class="alert alert-info">
+Again, <strong>I won't collect these directly, but I will ask for volunteers to share as part of a discussion in today's class.</strong> That said, you should also keep them to help you develop your pitch for a consolidation/integration project, and as a snapshot of your progress to look back on (and possibly quote) in a final reflection for the end of the course.
+</div>

-EXT 1: If you have a solid metaphor or simile, something that feels true, what does that metaphor suggest you might do in the real world to continue learning and 'leveling up'?
+EXT 1: If you have a solid metaphor or simile from question 4 above, something that feels true, what might you do in the metaphorical world to continue learning and 'leveling up'?
+What does that metaphorical advice suggest you might try in the real world?
 If you don't have one yet, go back and try to write one now.

 EXT 2: Reflect on your goals for the course: given your goals and expectations when you began this class, what have you begun to learn?
 Combined with what you now know about our projects and scheduling patterns, what would you give yourself as a goal for the rest of the term?

-<div class="alert alert-info">
-Again, <strong>I won't collect these directly, but I will ask for volunteers to share as part of a discussion in today's class.</strong> That said, you should also keep them to help you develop your pitch for a consolidation/integration project, and as a snapshot of your progress to look back on (and possibly quote) in a final reflection for the end of the course.
-</div>

 <div class="alert alert-warning">To get credit for asynchronous participation,
 <ul>